 In January 2016, the UBC Board of Governors approved the creation of the UBC Excellence Fund to advance academic excellence and strengthen UBC in the years to come.

-From the previously approved increase in international student tuition, a share of the revenue will be used to support the Exellence Fund which will support initiatives that will ensure:
+From the previously approved increase in international student tuition, a share of the revenue is directed to the Exellence Fund, which supports initiatives that will ensure: